-We estimate that we will receive net proceeds from this offering and the concurrent private placements in connection with this offering to Orchid Asia and New Oriental of approximately US\$ million, or approximately US\$ million if the underwriters exercise their option to purchase additional ADSs in full in connection with this offering, after deducting underwriting discounts and commissions and the estimated offering expenses payable by us.
+We estimate that we will receive net proceeds from this offering and the concurrent private placements in connection with this offering to Orchid Asia and New Oriental of approximately US\$176.8 million, or approximately US\$197.6 million if the underwriters exercise their option to purchase additional ADSs in full in connection with this offering, based on the initial public offering price of US\$11.50 per ADS, after deducting underwriting discounts and commissions and the estimated offering expenses payable by us.

-We plan to use the net proceeds of this offering primarily for the following purposes: (i) approximately US\$ million for our course and educational content development, (ii) approximately US\$ million for our research and development relating to our IT systems, (iii) million for our marketing and branding activities, (iv) approximately US\$ million for potential selective investment approximately US\$ and acquisition opportunities, and (v) approximately US\$ million for general corporate purpose.
+We plan to use the net proceeds of this offering primarily for the following purposes: (i) approximately 20% of the net proceeds for our course and educational content development, (ii) approximately 40% of the net proceeds for our research and development relating to our IT systems, (iii) approximately 10% of the net proceeds for our marketing and branding activities, (iv) approximately 10% of the net proceeds for potential selective investment and acquisition opportunities, and (v) approximately 20% of the net proceeds for general corporate purpose.
 If an unforeseen event occurs or business conditions change, we may use the proceeds of this offering differently than as described in this prospectus.
 In utilizing the proceeds from this offering, we are permitted under PRC laws and regulations to provide funding to our PRC subsidiaries only through loans or capital contributions, and to our consolidated VIE only through loans, and only if we satisfy the applicable government registration and approval requirements.
 We cannot assure you that we will be able to meet these requirements on a timely basis, if at all.
 See "Risk Factors-Risks Related to Doing Business in China-PRC regulation of loans to and direct investment in PRC entities by offshore holding companies and governmental control of currency conversion may delay us from using the proceeds of this offering to make loans or additional capital contributions to our PRC subsidiary, which could materially and adversely affect our liquidity and our ability to fund and expand our business."